Not long ago I had dinner with an academic and bestselling author from the University of Virginia.

 Terrorists generally lack the sophistication to detonate even the simplest of chemical weapons.

-The chances of them building and launching a nuclear device of any sort is so low that it shouldn’t keep you up at night.
+The chances of them building and launching a nuclear device of any sort are so low that it shouldn’t keep you up at night.

 Don’t get me wrong.
 Nuclear proliferation is a serious issue.